Distinctive Feature Codec: An Adaptive Efficient Speech Representation for Depression Detection: Distinctive Codec Framework

-Our approach consists of two key stages: First, a lightweight boundary detector is trained to identify perceptually significant transitions in speech signals.
-These detected boundaries then guide the codec model to adaptively merge or separate speech segments, leading to more efficient tokenization that aligns with the natural structure of speech. \paragraph{Distinctive Features Detector} The core idea of distinctive features lies in identifying regions where speech segments exhibit maximal acoustic contrast with their neighbors.
+The core idea of distinctive features lies in identifying regions where speech segments exhibit maximal acoustic contrast with their neighbors.
 This naturally aligns with the objective of contrastive learning, which aims to learn representations by maximizing the differences between distinct samples while minimizing differences between similar ones~\cite{khosla2020supervised,gao2021simcse,reimers2019sentence,kreuk2020self}.
 We leverage this connection to design a self-supervised boundary detector that learns to identify distinctive features without requiring phoneme-level annotations.

 Specifically, we train a lightweight encoder network $f_\theta: \mathbb{R}^L \rightarrow \mathbb{R}^D$ that maps raw speech input segments $\mathbf{x} = \{x_1,...,x_T\}$ into a latent representation space, where $L$ is the segment length and $D$ is the latent dimension.
 For a given segment $x_t$ at position $t$, we compute its latent representation $\mathbf{z}_t = f_\theta(x_t)$ and compare it with subsequent segments at different positions ${t+k}_{k=1}^K$.
 The similarity score is computed along the feature dimension: